danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

   {% figcaption %}Tents pitched on the edge of the Yorkshire Dales during my [John O' Groats to Lands End tour](/adventures-photography/2014/11/JOGLE/ "John O' Groats to Lands End tour, Part One").{% endfigcaption %}
 {% endfigure %}

-You should choose your sleeping bag based on the time of year you intend to go camping, and weather or not you're a cold sleeper.
+You should choose your sleeping bag based on the time of year you intend to go camping, and whether or not you're a cold sleeper.
 If in doubt, buy something warmer.
 You can always undo the zip to vent some heat, but it's hard to stay warm if your bag doesn't have enough insulation

 With sleeping bags you should also consider the material.
 A down bag will be warmer, lighter and pack smaller but once wet will not keep you warm at all.
 A Synthetic bag is the opposite to this; not quite as warm, bigger and heavier but will keep you warm even when wet through.
 Personally I use a down bag, and keep it in a dry bag.
 It only ever comes out of the dry-bag once it's in my tent so I know it will stay dry in any conditions.

 * **[Rab Ascent 700][sleeping_bag_rab_ascent]:** This is my bag of choice.
 This is a four-season bag suitable for winter conditions, and if I had the budget I would get a lighter summer bag.
-Despite it's -12 comfort rating is still weights in at an impressive 1.3kg and packs down small in it's stuff-sack.
+Despite it's -12 comfort rating is still weighs in at an impressive 1.3kg and packs down small in it's stuff-sack.
 * **[AlpKit Pipedream 250][sleeping_bag_alpkit_pipedream]:** This bag from AlpKit is incredible value of money.
-It weights in at 666g making it the lightest sleeping bag here, and packs down incredibly small.
+It weighs in at 666g making it the lightest sleeping bag here, and packs down incredibly small.
 With a comfort rating of -1.5 it is only suitable for the summer months of the year, but if you don't foresee yourself heading out in winter conditions this could be the perfect choice.
 * **[Vango Latitude 400][sleeping_bag_vango_latitude]:** This is the only synthetic bag making it the cheapest bag here.
 With a comfort rating of -3 it should allow you to camp through the majority of the year.
-These bags have very good reviews from major publishers for the price-point, but they do have a down side.
+These bags have very good reviews from major publishers for the price-point, but they do have a downside.
 They neither pack down small, and nor are they particularly light at just a tad over 2kg.
 Despite this it does make for a perfect starters bag.

 Once you have a sleeping bag you need something to sleep on.
 Some people choose to go without, however if you're new to this you're probably going to want to do everything you can to ensure you're comfortable and maximise enjoyment.
 A good comfortable nights sleep is key to this.
 You could use a [foam roll matt][mat_foam], these are cheap but only provide minimal insulation benefits and take up a lot of room.
 A modern inflatable mat is a much better choice which can be picked up surprisingly cheaply.

 * **[Therm-a-rest Trail Light][mat_thermarest_trail_light]:** This is my mat of choice, and also the heaviest here.
 If I was buying solely for backpacking duties I probably wouldn't buy one of these now, but options were much more limited when I bought this bag.
 It is, however, the warmest mat and brings additional insulation benefits over the other during the winter months.
-* **[Therm-a-rest NeoAir][mat_thermarest_neoair]:** As far as backpacking mats go this is the bee's knee's.
+* **[Therm-a-rest NeoAir][mat_thermarest_neoair]:** As far as backpacking mats go this is the bee's knees.
 These pack down around twice the size of a coke-can, making it by far the smallest mat here, and at a mere 300g the lightest too.
 If I was buying a new mat now, this would be my choice without batting an eyelid.
-* **[AlpKit Numo][mat_alpkit_numo]:** This is the cheapest mat here, and yet another piece of bargin kit from AlpKit.
+* **[AlpKit Numo][mat_alpkit_numo]:** This is the cheapest mat here, and yet another piece of bargain kit from AlpKit.
 This was designed directly to take on the Therm-a-rest NeoAir, and thus comes in at a similar 375g.
-Although it doesn't pack down quite as small, it's a bargin for the price.
+Although it doesn't pack down quite as small, it's a bargain for the price.

 Not everyone takes one, but I prefer to take a pillow while backpacking.
-Plenty of people just use a dry-bag stuffed with some of their clothes or a jacket to forma  pillow, but I find this too hard and that results in bad sleep.
+Plenty of people just use a dry-bag stuffed with some of their clothes or a jacket to form a pillow, but I find this too hard and that results in bad sleep.
 For a couple of pounds it's easy enough to pickup a [cheap inflatable pillow][pillow_inflatable] to keep your head comfortable.

 ## Eating and Cooking

 None of us want to go hungry.
 You could take cold food with you to help cut-down on pack size and pack-weight, but nothing beats a hot meal and drink at the end of the day.
-You want to keep food simple… dehydrated or easily reheat-able food is best as it takes minimal cooking times and packs down small.
+You want to keep food simple… dehydrated or easily reheatable food is best as it takes minimal cooking times and packs down small.
 [Wayfarers boil-in-the-bag meals][food_boil_in_bag] are ideal for a starter, but similar meals can be made for much less by raiding your local supermarket and thinking outside of the box.

 {% figure %}
   {% img src: /assets/images/blog/2015-07-backpacking/20150411-DSC_5167.jpg, alt: Mike and I cooking while wild camping at Fur Tor %}